gokusippinlean/gokusippinlean.github.io/_posts/2023-12-25-Recent-Work-.md

 image: aaronjones.jpg
 ---

-Here is some of the stuff I worked on in 2023.
+# Here is some of the stuff I worked on in 2023.

-## Location Sound - Santa Ana Artwalk
+## Sound Mixer/Boom Operator - Santa Ana Artwalk

 [Larry Lytle: America, Figuratively Speaking](https://www.santaanacollegeartdepartment.org/lytle)